samwisekind/steamchat-website/README.md

 2. Clone the repository or [download the ZIP](https://github.com/Flamov/steamchat-website/archive/master.zip) and place the files in the web server
 3. Make sure `.htaccess` (or equivalent) is working as intended.
   * The intended behaviour is having the server parse requests to episode pages (e.g. `/episodes/50/`) to use `lib/episodePage.php` and pass in the episode type ("episodes" or "snack") and episode number from the end of the requested URL (in this case, "episodes" and 50).
-3. In addition, also make sure you configure your server to support the SVG MIME type [(more info here)](http://www.kaioa.com/node/45)
+3. In addition, also make sure you configure your server to support the SVG MIME type ([more info here](http://www.kaioa.com/node/45)).

 For steps 3 and 4, the `.htaccess` file provided in the repository *should* work as intended.
 Unfortunately we are unable to provide support if this is not the case or for other web servers.